The U Card is your student's University of Minnesota Student ID Card.

 Lost U Cards

-If a students loses their U Card and chooses not to deactivate it, their card will remain active along with the accounts and door access on the card.
+If a student loses their U Card and chooses not to deactivate it, their card will remain active including the accounts and door access on the card.

-If your student deactivates their U Card it immediatly suspends all accounts and access on the U Card.
-The door access and accounts will be transfered over to a new U Card once the student receives it.
+If your student deactivates their U Card it immediately suspends all accounts and access on the U Card.
+The door access and accounts will be transferred over to a new U Card once the student receives it.

-The student can receive a new U Card at the U Card Office in Coffman Memorial Union or at one of our satellite locations (St. Paul Student Center Information Desk & Coffman Union Information Desk) which have extended evening and weekend hours.
+The student can receive a new U Card at the U Card Office in Coffman Memorial Union or at one of our extension offices (St. Paul Student Center Information Desk & Coffman Union Information Desk) which have extended evening and weekend hours.

 Lost U Cards are subject to a $25 replacement fee.
 If your student's U Card was stolen, they may file a police report and present this report to receive a free replacement card.